StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/pin-an-observable.md

 # Pin an Observable

-This topic provides step-by-step instructions for pinning an [observable](about-observables.md) in an case or alert in TheHive.
+Pin an [observable](about-observables.md) in a case or alert in TheHive to keep it easily accessible at the top of the **Observables** tab.

-Pinning an observable allows you to access it from the **Observables** tab within a case or alert.
 Pins are personal and only visible to you.

 <h2>Procedure</h2>